meliew/mystery_cli/README.md

 ## Code of Conduct

-Everyone interacting in the MysteryCli project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'meliew'/mystery_cli/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the MysteryCLI project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'meliew'/mystery_cli/blob/master/CODE_OF_CONDUCT.md).